-- 1. Provide students and volunteers with guidelines identifying their responsibilities, expectations and code of conduct while at the family day care service during a work experience induction. - 2.
-Check that all students and volunteers over the age of 18 years have completed a Working with Children Check and Criminal History Check prior to commencing at the family day care service. - 3.
-Ensure the student conducts themselves in a manner that is appropriate whilst around children. - 4.
-Give support and guidance to students and volunteers where possible. - 5.
-Assist students and volunteers to belong as part of the team and feel welcome.
+- Provide students and volunteers with guidelines identifying their responsibilities, expectations and code of conduct while at the family day care service during a work experience induction. - 2.
+Check that all students and volunteers over the age of 18 years have a valid Working with Children Check and Criminal History Check prior to commencing at the family day care service. - 3.
+Ensure students/volunteers are provided a copy of our Code of Conduct. - 4.
+Ensure the student conducts themselves in a manner that is appropriate whilst around children. - 5.
+Ensure students/volunteers are aware of child protection and privacy laws. - 6.
+Give support and guidance to students and volunteers where possible. - 7.
+Assist students and volunteers to belong as part of the team and feel welcome. - 8.
+Encourage students and volunteers to participate and communicate in an open and honest manner. - 9.
+Ensure that students and volunteers do not discuss children's development or other issues with parents. - 10.
+Request that students and volunteers adhere to all areas of confidentiality. - 11.
+Ensure students and volunteers are never left alone or in charge of any children. - 12.
+Require students and volunteers to abide by Education and Care Services National Regulations while on placement.

-- 6. Encourage students and volunteers to participate and communicate in an open and honest manner. - 7.
-Ensure that students and volunteers do not discuss children's development or other issues with parents. - 8.
-Request that students and volunteers adhere to all areas of confidentiality. - 9.
-Ensure students and volunteers are never left alone or in charge of any children. - 10.
-Require students and volunteers to abide by Education and Care Services National Regulations, 2012 while on placement. - 11.
-Provide students and volunteers with access to family day care service policies and procedures. - 12.
-Take all reasonable steps to ensure the written policies are followed. - 13.
-Expect students and volunteers to take responsibility for the role that they are undertaking whilst on placement, viewing it as part of their own professional development. - 14.
-Inform families when a student or volunteer is on placement at the service. - 15.
-Provide ongoing constructive feedback and assessment that is fair and equitable. - 16.
-Provide students and volunteers with opportunities to learn and participate in a positive, encouraging environment. - 17.
-Maintain a record of all students and volunteers attending family day care service - 18.
-Ensure all family day care educators maintain a record of any students or volunteers attending a family day care residence and/or venue. - 19.
-Ensure the students or volunteer will abide by health and safety requirements. - 20.
-Ensure the student is familiar with and implements the service covid safe plan.
+- 13. Provide students and volunteers with access to family day care service policies and procedures. - 14.
+Take all reasonable steps to ensure the written policies are followed. - 15.
+Expect students and volunteers to take responsibility for the role that they are undertaking whilst on placement, viewing it as part of their own professional development. - 16.
+Inform families when a student or volunteer is on placement at the service. - 17.
+Provide ongoing constructive feedback and assessment that is fair and equitable. - 18.
+Provide students and volunteers with opportunities to learn and participate in a positive, encouraging environment. - 19.
+Maintain a record of all students and volunteers attending family day care service - 20.
+Ensure all family day care educators maintain a record of any students or volunteers attending a family day care residence and/or venue. - 21.
+Ensure the students or volunteer will abide by health and safety requirements.